Dave-team/Knowledge-base/Priorities.md

 **Take ownership**
 - Be up to date with the tickets and inbox in Notion as well as the Tech tickets, know the team's priorities.
 - Know the context around what we work on as well as how our work ties in with the wider strategy and what impact the work has.
-If the context is missing, find a way to get it.
+If the context is missing, ask people.
 - Understand our data model deeply - when questions arise I am able to provide helpful guidance.
 - Don’t be afraid to speak up if I believe there are better ways or if I believe I have context that others don’t.
 Your job is BI manager and with that come a wide range of responsibilities, not just something you've working on at any given point with a specific team on a specific problem.
 - Being too nice is not going to work long term.
 Value your time and know your worth and being too soft isn’t good for anyone either.